Examples of Working with COGs

 Overviews are downsampled (aggregated) data intended for visualization.

-The smallest size overview should match the tiling components’ fetch size, typically 256x256.
-Due to aspect ratio variation just aim to have at least one dimension at or slightly less than 256. > The COG driver in GDAL, or rio cogeo tools should do this.
+The most miniature size overview should match the tiling components’ fetch size, typically 256x256.
+Due to aspect ratio variation, aim to have at least one dimension at or slightly less than 256. > The COG driver in GDAL or rio cogeo tools should do this.

 There are many resampling algorithms for generating overviews.
-The best resampling algorithm depends on the range, type, and distribution of the data.
-When creating overviews several options should be compared before deciding which resampling method to apply.
+The best resampling algorithm depends on the data’s range, type, and distribution.
+When creating overviews, several options should be compared before deciding which resampling method to apply.

 GDAL >= 3.2 allows for the overview resampling method to be set directly.